 After you have successfully setup your new Rutgers

-SHP email account, you may log into Moodle and
+SHP email account, you may log into Moodle or Canvas and

 locate the Welcome Session under “My Courses.’